raspberrypilearning/time-to-make/en/step_3.md

 --- /task ---

 --- task ---
-Add the `time` and `picozero` libraries needed to access the Pico’s input and timing functions.
+Add the `time` and `picozero` libraries and import the Stepper and sleep functions.

 --- code ---
 ---